burlachenkok/exploring-python3/python3-note.md

 from . import echo
 ```

-Two dots mean that it is in the parent directory of the current location—that is, the directory above:
+Two dots mean that it is in the parent directory of the current location.
+That is, the directory above in the filesystem folders hierarchy:
 ```python
 from .. import formats
 ```

 ### Rules for Search Modules and Packages

-When you import a module via keyword [import](https://docs.python.org/3/reference/simple_stmts.html#import) runtime importing the module via following the next rules:
+When you import a module via keyword [import](https://docs.python.org/3/reference/simple_stmts.html#import) runtime importing the module via the following rules:

 1. The interpreter first searches for a built-in module.
 The built-in module names are built-in into the language and are listed in `sys.builtin_module_names`.